mobs-lab/epistorm-evaluations/README.md

 - `epistorm_evaluations.ipynb` is a working evaluations notebook.
 - `epistorm_evaluations.py` is the automated evaluations script.
 - `.github/workflows/update_evaluations.yml` runs `epistorm_evaluations.py` in update mode on a schedule or on manual initiation, using `data_retrieval.sh` to track updates, and uploads the new evaluations to `/evaluations`.
 This workflow is responsible for maintaining up-to-date evaluations.
 - `.github/workflows/scratch_evaluations.yml` runs `epistorm_evaluations.py` in scratch mode for the specified models and dates.
-Results are upoaded to `/scratch` and overwrite existing files in this directory.
+Results are uploaded to `/scratch` and overwrite existing files in this directory.
+- `.github/workflows/archive-evaluations.yml` runs `epistorm_evaluations.py` on 2021-2023 archive data.
+Results are uploaded to `/evaluations/archive-2021-2023` as well as inserted into the main evaluations files in `/evaluations`.
-- `/evaluations` contains up-to-date evaluations of all models for all time.
+- `/evaluations` contains up-to-date evaluations of all models.
+- `/evaluations/archive-2021-2023` contains evaluations for archive seasons.
 - `/scratch` contains scratch evaluations output.
 - `/Flusight-forecast-hub` is the submodule repo containing all data.
 - `/data` contains copied data for use in automated evaluations with update tracking.